nguyenlab/sc-ast-injector/README.md

 The repository includes a dataset of real-world contracts from SmartBugs Wild in `data/smartbugs-wild-clean-contracts/` for testing and experimentation.

-The full injected dataset is available on Hugging Face: [minhnn32/sc-ast-injected](https://huggingface.co/datasets/minhnn32/sc-ast-injected).
+The full injected dataset is available on Hugging Face: [nguyenlab/sc-ast-injected](https://huggingface.co/datasets/nguyenlab/sc-ast-injected).

-## Citation
+## Smart Contract Vulnerability Detection

-Please cite our paper if you use this code.
+The full implementation code for vulnerability detection is available at [nguyenlab/sc-hca-sgnn](https://github.com/nguyenlab/sc-hca-sgnn).